AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 is related to the user’s intent

-supports the purchase decision
+supports a purchase decision

 is used by more than one AI model